PSSABISHEK/LastMileProblemNEC/README.md

 The project revolves around a mobile application/webapp which is integrated with taxi companies or local auto rikshaws who think they aren't getting their worth.

-This app aims to improve their income without disturbing their schedule much.
+This app aims to improve their income without disturbing the current system and their schedule much.

 #### what the project aims to do: